-As most of us know we are currently in unexpected and unprecedented time with the global expansion of the coronavirus.
-Recent government statistics have shown that millions of Americans have filed for unemployment over the past three weeks as companies lay off employees to starve the economic loss of stay at home orders and social distancing policies.
+As most of us know we are currently in an unexpected and unprecedented time with the global expansion of the coronavirus.
+Recent government statistics have shown that millions of Americans have filed for unemployment over the past three weeks as companies lay off employees to starve the economic loss of stay-at-home orders and social distancing policies.

 To remediate this economic shortfall, the government recently passed the CARES Act.
 The act has plenty of provisions but in this article, I will only be focusing on the stimulus checks.